Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Experiments

 Table~\ref{tab:accuracies} compares the accuracy of \modelnames with state-of-the-art methods.
 Our \modelname outperforms ProtoPNet for both datasets.
 We also evaluated the accuracy of \modelname ensembles by averaging the predictions of 3 or 5 individual \modelnames, all trained on the same dataset.
 An ensemble of \modelnames outperforms a ProtoPNet ensemble, and approximates the accuracy of uninterpretable or attention-based methods, while providing intrinsically interpretable global and faithful local explanations.

-\textbf{Tree Height.} A \modelname with fewer prototypes has a smaller explanation size, and is therefore easier to interpret.
-However, a smaller tree represents a less complex model and might have less predictive power.
+\textbf{Tree Height.} A \modelname with fewer prototypes is smaller and hence easier to interpret, but represents a less complex model and might have less predictive power.
 Fig.~\ref{fig:accuracy_height} shows the accuracy of \modelnames with increasing height.
 It confirms that it is sensible to set the initial height $h$ such that the number of leaves is at least as large as the number of classes $K$.
 For CUB, accuracy increases up to a certain height ($h=9$) after which accuracy plateaus.
 An increasing height has a higher impact on the accuracy for CARS, probably because of its lower inter-class part similarity for which a more imbalanced tree, with fewer shared prototypes, is more suitable.
 Ensembling substantially increases prediction accuracy, although at the cost of explanation size.